 Your wedding should ultimately be precisely what you and your husband-to-be want it to be.
 Whether that’s classy and conventional or means you flout tradition, the ceremony and reception should be a reflection of your joint personalities and styles.

 By its nature then, the above list is not intended to be exhaustive.
 It is, however, a comprehensive starting point for the bewildered bride.
-I hope it allows you to feel confident in managing the project competently and efficiently, so you can get on with being your intended’s serene sweetheart.
+I hope it allows you to feel confident in how to plan a wedding, and managing the project competently and efficiently – so you can get on with being your intended’s serene sweetheart.

 If you found this post helpful and you’re confident you now know how to plan a wedding from start to finish, please share this detailed wedding checklist with your engaged friends!